|Welcome to OSTENTA.NET

 of a permanent communication with the gods.
 The observation of

-omens, which were called ostenta, and their interpretation
+omens, which were called ostenta,

-be exceptional phenomena as signs and explanations, possibly of the
+exceptional phenomena as signs and explanations, possibly of the

 future.
 When the usual order of the world seems disturbed,